gridbugs/hackmd-posts/ocaml-ecosystem-surprises.md

 ```

 I put it inside a new module `For_test` whose name is meant to scare users away
-like the stripes on a poisonous snake.
+like the stripes on a snake.
 I'm only exposing this API for tests and
 if you use it your code will probably break without warning.

 Then in a new package which I named `llama_tests` and will never release to